Bonita Brown (’95, JD ’97)

 What advice would you give to current Wake Forest students and/or young alumni who are interested in working in your industry?

 I would advise them to study the industry, and decide which aspects interests you the most.
-Higher Education employees all skillsets–from accountants, to attorneys to counselors to Vice President and President level positions.
+Higher Education employs all skill sets–from accountants, to attorneys to counselors to Vice President and President level positions.
 There are also numerous national non-profit organizations devoted to higher education that also provide unique career paths.
 I would advise applying for your first position to get your foot in the door, and then being deliberate about the career path you want.

 What’s next for your career?
 What future goals or plans are you pursuing?